Harry Allan: At D.S.I.R (1928–1948)

 In 1930 Allan was made head of the botany section of the Australasian Association for the Advancement of Science and was sponsored by the Empire Marketing Board to travel to London.
 He attended the fifth International Botanical Congress, held that year in Cambridge, representing the New Zealand Institute, D.S.I.R, the State Forestry Service and the Research Station where he worked.
 At the conference, which had representatives from around 35 countries, he discussed hybridism in the New Zealand flora, the subject of his grant from the Royal Society.
 Allan also gave a talk at the Linnean Society, where he formally received his fellowship, and attended a conference of the British Science Association in Bristol.
-He visited Kew Gardens and the South Kensington Museum to study New Zealand plant specimens, (Note: Such as those taken by Georg Forster, Richard and Allan Cunningham, Daniel Solander, and Joseph Banks.) and also paid special attention to various grass species, such as Spartina × townsendii, visiting the Essex coast where it grows rapidly.
+He visited Kew Gardens and the South Kensington Museum to study New Zealand plant specimens, (Note: Such as those taken by Georg Forster, Richard and Allan Cunningham, Daniel Solander, and Joseph Banks.) and also paid special attention to various grass species, such as Sporobolus × townsendii (syn.
+Spartina × townsendii), visiting the Essex coast where it grows rapidly.

 In 1936 D.S.I.R took full control over the Research Station, turning it into the "Grasslands Division", (or the Botany Division) one of five newly created departments.
 Allan was made head of this department and was relocated in 1937 to Wellington where it became based.
 His work to create and administrate a robust botany division led the way to many important institutions and pieces of research.
 When World War II began in 1939 the division began large scale tests and cultivating of drug plants, predominately fox gloves and seaweeds, which they expected would be quickly in short supply overseas.
 The division also helped develop and expand large library and herbarium collections, which supported a plant identification service.
 Specific topics of study by the division included, as summarised by the botanist Lucy Moore: "New Zealand grasses their breeding systems and population genetics; a cytological survey of New Zealand plants; the study of pollen grains and spores and the peats and other organic deposits where they are preserved."
 His collections of lichens—for him a pastime—were used by the German lichenologist Alexander Zahlbruckner to help write his monograph of New Zealand lichens in 1941, which described 141 new species.
 He retired in 1948, after more than a decade as head of the botany division.

 Flora of New Zealand (1948–1957)

-After retiring as head of the division in 1948, Allan continued working on his Flora, a book that describes all the plants from an area, of New Zealand.
+After retiring as head of the division in 1948, Allan continued working on his flora, which describes all of the plants of New Zealand.
 This still required collecting, identifying, and describing plants, and so in 1949 he took part in an expedition to Fiordland, which supplemented an earlier trip in 1946.
 He travelled to London again in 1950 to view herbarium specimens held at Kew Gardens, also attending the seventh International Botanical Congress in Sweden, and visiting Lapland with lichenologist Gustaf Einar Du Rietz.